SQL Data Visualization

 SQL Data Visualization in seconds.

 Step 1 is to figure out what you want to visualize.
-Typically this will mean defining a specific topic or question, like “How many new users signed up to our website each day this week?”.
+Typically this will mean defining a specific topic or question.
+For example if you’re a SaaS founder, you’ll probably want to know “How many new users signed up to our website each day this week?”
 This will determine what data you need to extract from your database in step 2.

 Step 2 is to extract the data you want to visualize.
 This involves running SQL code to join, manipulate, and extract data from one or more tables in your database.
 Once you know what you want to visualize, you can figure out what SQL code will extract the relevant data.